 Whether you are looking for a premarital counseling book that is religious or non-religious, this best-selling book is a must-read.

 In addition, you will learn how to resolve conflicts and get your sex life off to a great start.
 There’s plenty to learn in this must-read first year of marriage book.

 We authored this non-religious premarital counseling book to help newlyweds and engaged couples build a strong foundation for a fulfilling marriage.

-This book also comes with a 12-Week Action Plan to help you practice everything from the book.
+Plus, it comes with a free 12-Week Action Plan to help you practice everything from the book.
 It’s the perfect marriage book for newlyweds and engaged couples.

 This book will help you and your future spouse to develop the loving and supportive marriage you both long for.
 Dr. Gary Chapman shares all the things he wished he had known before getting married.

 Even though this pre-marital book does not have a companion workbook, you will learn a lot from just reading it with your future spouse.
 It’s also another great book for married couples.

 Filled with thought-provoking questions, this book will help you get to know your future spouse better.